anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 The following subsections, Executive Summary, Strategy Objectives, Networking Requirements and Initial Approach, respectively, are intended to provide an overview of CNTT's vision for networking and intent, objectives, requirements and their supporting rationale, as well as initial development approach.

 The networking within an NFVI, fabric or otherwise, is an area where there is significant variability across implementations.
 Leaf-Spine topology is well established, however, after topology there are countless decisions an Operator needs to make.
-Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employee SmartNICs; does it employ distributed control or a centralized control driving a programmable fabric; and the list continues.
-The multitude of permutations enable Operators to design (or procure) a fabric/networking solution that's optimized for their needs, whether their needs are minimal, very extensive or somewhere in between.
+Differences arise from many aspects, for example, is the solution layer-2 or layer-3; is the routing static or dynamic; what mechanism is used for encapsulation; what mechanism is used for isolation; does it support SR-IOV; does it support DPDK; does it employ SmartNICs; does it employ distributed control or a centralized control driving a programmable fabric; and the list continues.
+The multitude of permutations enable NFVI architects (Operators and Suppliers) to design (or procure) a fabric/networking solution that's optimized for their needs, whether their needs are minimal, very extensive or somewhere in between.

 For CNTT, a strategy is needed that affords Operators the performance, flexibility, availability, maintainability and scalability their business requires, yet doesn't require OPNFV to design, manage and test prohibitive numbers of networking solutions. // relates to Petar's #2